Personal Injury and Wrongful Death

 When riding next to parked cars, you’re at risk of being “doored”.
 This happens when a driver or passenger in a parked car may open their door into your path without looking first.
 This can cause you to swerve suddenly or even crash.
 To avoid this hazard, ride at least four feet away from parked cars whenever possible.
 Look several cars ahead to notice whether drivers are sitting in their cars.

 Sometimes, bicycle injuries can occur due to circumstances beyond your control.
 Have you been injured in a bicycle accident due to someone else’s fault or negligence?
 Our skilled personal injury attorneys can help.
-Call our law office today for a free consultation.
+Call our law office today for a free consultation after intake and initial case review.

 Published by